Zeeshan-Muhimma/Shopper-Analysis/README.md

 ### Azure Function App

-1. Deploy `function_app.py` to an Azure Function Apps.
+1. Deploy `function_app.py` nd to an Azure Function Apps.
 2. Configure the Function App to trigger on blob creation events in `reviews` and `gpt-reviews` blobs.
 3. Ensure the Function App has access to Azure Blob Storage and any other necessary resources (e.g., Azure Table Storage for intermediate data storage).